arielccjr/Journal2025/~DEFINITION./~0: SCRIPT.md

             E: Universal Negative (e.g., "No S are P")
             I: Particular Affirmative (e.g., "Some S are P")
-            O: Particular Negative (e.g., "Some S are not P") : KNOWN: POSITION-LODIAL-FACT:
-        : Causality (Four Causes): Explains why things are as they are.
+            O: Particular Negative (e.g., "Some S are not P") : KNOWN: POSITION-LODIAL-FACT: Develop Definitions: In Aristotle’s view, definitions capture the essential nature of things, : Causality (Four Causes): Explains why things are as they are.
             : Material Cause: Substance from which something is made (e.g., bronze of a statue).
             : Formal Cause: Design or structure (e.g., statue’s shape).
             : Efficient Cause: Agent or creator (e.g., the sculptor).
             : Final Cause: Purpose or function (e.g., artwork’s role).
-            : Passion (Effect on Substance): Experiences that affect or modify the substance (e.g., being heated).
         : WORD: ETYMOLOGY (CATEGORIES):
             : Substance(Root): Refers to the core identity or essence of things, answering "What?"
             : Accidental Properties (Attributes): Characteristics that vary without changing substance.